 The Ricoh Group supports a new environmental rating system in the USA known as "EPEAT (Electronic Product Environmental Assessment Tool)."
-As of September 12, 2013, a total of 92 multifunctional copiers and printers manufactured by us were successfully registered in EPEAT.
-Of these 92 models, 31 were registered as "Gold," 60 as “Silver,” and one as “Bronze.”
-Of the 55 models that are rated as “Gold” in the industry, a majority of them (31 models) are manufactured by us.
+As of August 31, 2014, a total of 84 multifunctional copiers and printers manufactured by us were successfully registered in EPEAT.
+Of these 84 models, 38 were registered as "Gold" and 46 as "Silver."
+Of the 77 models that are rated as "Gold" in the industry, a majority of them (38 models) are manufactured by us.
 This is the highest achievement in the industry.

 EPEAT, an environmental rating system, was established for the purpose of developing markets for environmentally friendly products and promoting the sales of such products, and has been adopted as a requirement for procurement by the US federal government since 2006.
 Municipalities and educational institutions in the USA and the governments of Canada, Australia, and New Zealand now preferentially procure EPEAT-registered products.
 Since February 2013, imaging equipment such as multifunctional copiers and printers has also been rated and registered in EPEAT.
 Compared with the existing environmental standards, EPEAT evaluates various factors including not only the environmental performance of products such as resource-saving characteristics, energy-saving characteristics, and the reduction/elimination of environmentally sensitive materials, but also environment-related activities of the companies that manufacture the products.
 Products themselves are rated as "Gold," "Silver," or "Bronze" depending on how well they satisfy certain criteria.